 The center of gravity in the Denver MBA is a set of four core business challenges.

-The challenges include an enterprise, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor and personal coach.
+The challenges include an entrepreneurship, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor and personal coach.

 Challenges and classes run concurrently.
 What you learn in the morning, you try out in the afternoon, so you come back to class with a clearer idea of what you do and don’t understand, and what you do and don’t need to get the job done.

 You approach each challenge through the lens of leadership, teamwork, storytelling and the ability to navigate ambiguity.
 You use each challenge to hone adaptive techniques and grow as a future leader.
 Our unique approach to management education is geared toward elevating your performance and effectiveness as an MBA graduate.

 THE ENTREPRENEURSHIP CHALLENGE

 The best and fastest way to learn how to do something new is to start from scratch—whether it is a new company or a new initiative inside a big organization.

 According to Forbes, Denver is ranked #2 for the best place to launch a start-up.
-For the Enterprise Challenge, you and your team will go through the initial stages of creating your own start-up.
+For the Entrepreneurship Challenge, you and your team will go through the initial stages of creating your own start-up.
 You will learn the latest skills in design thinking, ideation and innovation.
 This challenge is foundational to the program, because nothing develops initiative, encourages innovation or teaches you what you don’t know about business like starting a business.

 THE SOCIAL GOOD CHALLENGE

 Working with local partners, you will make a positive impact in a high need area.

 Facing constrained resources, you will apply your learning to help others by demonstrating measurable progress on a social improvement initiative.
 The initiative could be a sustainability/social responsibility challenge, a troublesome issue for a nonprofit or another form of social impact.
 Your work will benefit society while you learn how to work in particularly ambiguous situations facing complex, difficult problems.